 Information such as ESG rating distributions and exposure to companies involved in controversial business activities are disclosed in special ESG fact sheets at the portfolio level.
 The fact sheets transparently show the extent to which the investments in a portfolio conform with the sustainability criteria set by Credit Suisse.

-Additionally, a portfolio manager may decide to invest in a company that does not meet certain exclusion criteria, or deviate from the product-specific ESG integration process, if we actively engage with the firm on the respective issue, or if there is clear indication for corrective actions taken by the firm to resolve the issue of concern.
+Additionally, a portfolio manager may decide to invest in a company that meets certain exclusion criteria or may decide to deviate from the product-specific ESG integration process if we actively engage with the firm on the issue in question or if there is a clear indication that the firm is taking corrective actions to resolve the issue of concern.